Sacramento Summer League 2018: Schedule of Dates, Times, Points System, Format

 The inaugural California Classic Summer League will tip off July 2 and run through July 5, with the Kings, Golden State Warriors, Los Angeles Lakers and Miami Heat all in action.

-Here's a preview of when all the action will unfold and a preview of which highly-touted prospects you can expect to see on the hardwood at Golden 1 Center in Sacramento.
+Here's a preview of when all the action will unfold and a preview of which highly touted prospects you can expect to see on the hardwood at Golden 1 Center in Sacramento.

 Schedule